Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional

 - To make your circle skirt pattern, take your hips measurement, around the widest area, add 1″-2″ for allowance and divide the amount by 6.28 to calculate your circle’s radius (inner circle).

-- Measure the length of the skirt (from waist down to where you want the skirt to fall) and add 2″ seam allowance.
+- Measure the skirt length (from waist down to where you want the skirt to fall) and add 2″ seam allowance.

 - Grab a big piece of paper (I used wrapping paper), and draw your inner circle as a quarter circle, away from the corner of your paper.